Cl4ssicMan/GrowSoft-Luascript-Docs/README.md

-getCurrentEventDescription() -- returns the current event's description getCurrentDailyEventDescription() -- returns the current daily event's description getCurrentRoleDayDescription() -- returns the current role day's description
+getCurrentEventDescription() -- returns the current event's description getCurrentDailyEventDescription() -- returns the current daily event's description getCurrentRoleDayDescription() -- returns the current role day's description addWorldMenuWorld(worldID, displayName, color, priority) -- priority is either 0 or 1.
+0 meaning its whown after special worlds like locke, growmines, etc. If its 1 then before them.
+--If that addworldmenuworld is called for the same world again, it will replace the older one to reduce issues removeWorldMenuWorld(worldID) hideWorldMenuDefaultSpecialWorlds(0/1) -- 1 meaning yes and 0 meaning no

 data["selection"] -- Returns the selection.
 data["item"] -- Returns the item.